lindbrook/packageRank/README.md

 stratified random sample of packages: within each 5% interval of rank percentiles (e.g., 0 to 5, 5 to 10, 95 to 100, etc.), a random sample of 5% of packages is selected and tracked over time.
-This sample approximates the “typical” pattern of package downloads for that time period.
+This sample approximates the “typical” pattern of downloads for that time period.

-Note that for this function, only two time frames are currently
-available: “last-week” and “last-month”.
+Note: only two time frames are currently available: “last-week” and “last-month”.
 Also, a version for [Bioconductor](https://bioconductor.org/) packages is not currently available.

 ### VII Graphics: base R and ‘ggplot2’

-All plot are available as both base R and ‘ggplot2’ graphs.
-By default, plots with single frame/panels (one package or one day) use base graphics while those with multiple frames/panels use ‘ggplot2’.
+Plots are available as both base R and ‘ggplot2’ graphs.
+By default, plots for one package or day use base graphics while those with multiple packages or days use ‘ggplot2’.
 You can override these defaults by using the “graphics” argument in the plot() method.

 ### VIII - Memoization

-To avoid the bottleneck of downloading multiple log files, `packageRank()` is limited to individual days.
+To avoid the bottleneck of downloading multiple log files, `packageRank()` is currently limited to individual days or observations.
 However, to reduce the need to re-download logs for a given day, ‘packageRank’ makes use of memoization via the ‘memoise’ package.

 Here’s relevant code: